Beer with Gin | Winter Warmer

 Photo courtesy of the Beer Museum

-Welcome to our new series "Beer with Gin" where we hear from local beer expert Virginia (Gin) Benavidez, co-founder of The Beer Museum (and most recently the hostess with the most-est at the Austin Beer Guide Best of 2019 Party) to discuss the origin of the Winter Warmer.
+Welcome to our series "Beer with Gin" where we hear from local beer expert Virginia (Gin) Benavidez, co-founder of The Beer Museum, to discuss the origin of the Winter Warmer.

 With such a broad spectrum of solstice suds, it's hard to pinpoint exactly when the style originated, but luckily, the name does give us a clue where to start.
 Winter warmers.